EOSIO/welcome/docs/95_community-developer-tools/index.md

 * [EOSIO Dashboard](https://github.com/eoscostarica/eosio-dashboard): EOSIO Dashboard is an open-source tool that helps you visualize relevant data about Block Producer nodes and rewards distribution in the EOS network.

+* [eosq](https://eos.eosq.eosnation.io/): High-precision block explorer that provides access to accurate, detailed, and actionable data related to accounts, actions, and Block Producers.

 ### EOSIO Plugins

 * [EOSIO Kafka Plugin](https://github.com/TP-Lab/kafka_plugin): This plugin allows you to utilize all of Kafka's rich real-time features for building date pipelines and streaming apps.